IMOCA 60 Budapest: Ending

-The boat had a sad ending after the end of it life and was destroyed in 18 July 2018 off Saint Martin when the boat was set fire by the two crew sailing it and jump into the water as it was being surveillance at the time.
+The boat had a sad ending after the end of it life and was destroyed on 18 July 2018 off Saint Martin when the boat was set fire by the two crew sailing it and jump into the water as it was being surveillance at the time.
 They are recovered by customs officers who have also extinguished the fire (in two hours) and discover 1.5 tons of cocaine.